acondieee/odin-recipes/README.md

-# odin-recipes
+Odin-Recipe Project
 A website dedicated to some easy weeknight meals for busy people.
 This is one of my first projects using html!
-Thanks for checking it out
+Thanks for checking it out!